MicrosoftDocs/Viva/Viva/glint/communicate/support-survey-participants.md

 ---
 title: Support participants during a live Viva Glint survey
-description: "During a live Viva Glint survey, participants can use online support content to answer many of their questions.
-Take additional steps listed here to set up users for success to submit their valuable feedback." ms.author: aweixelman
+description: During a live Viva Glint survey, participants can use online support content to answer many of their questions.
+Take additional steps listed here to set up users for success to submit their valuable feedback. ms.author: aweixelman
 author: AliciaWeixelman
 manager: skaradzic